samhatfield/ml_da/README.md

 # Machine learning and data assimilation with a quasigeostrophic vorticity system

-This repository contains code for investigating machine learning and data assimilation with a quasigeostrophic vorticity.
+This repository contains code for investigating machine learning and data assimilation with a quasigeostrophic vorticity model.

 ## Repository structure